hartwigmedical/hmftools/bachelor/README.md

 Bachelor uses 2 config files:
 * an XML config file specifying the genes and effects to filter on, and blacklist entries for known exceptions.
-* optionally a file of Clinvar data to additionally black and white list variants
+* optionally a file of ClinVar data to additionally black and white list variants

 This very basic example has a single criteria: missense variants in BRCA2.